 The Rev. Dr. Mauricio J. Wilson

-The son of the Bishop of Costa Rica, the Rev. Dr. Mauricio Wilson started preaching at age 17, and was youth director of the Diocese of Costa Rica for 15 years.
-A business major at the University of Costa Rica, he was a registered CPA in his home country, eventually working as an auditor for Coopers Lybrand Accounting, the Coca Cola Co. and for a private bank.
+A lifelong Episcopalian, he is the child of deeply committed church leaders, his mother serves as a multidimensional lay leader of her parish and his father (R.I.P.) was Bishop of Costa Rica.
+Fr.
+Mauricio started preaching at age 17, and was Youth Director of the Diocese of Costa Rica for 15 years.
+A business and accounting major at the University of Costa Rica, he was a registered CPA in his home country, eventually working as an auditor for Coopers Lybrand Accounting, the Coca Cola Co. and for a private bank.
 “My first calling was always to the priesthood,” said Fr.
 Wilson, who is bilingual in English and Spanish.
 “Accounting was my backup plan.”

 The Rev. Anne Jensen

 A recently retired priest, the Rev. Anne Jensen returned to St. Paul’s as an assisting priest in 2015.
 She served as Interim Rector at St. Paul’s from 2006-2008 and then served two other interim periods before retiring.

 Anne grew up in central Washington, a beautiful and rich agricultural area.
 She earned a BA in history and an MA in counseling at Stanford.
 While living in Minneapolis, Anne became the director of Christian Education for the Cathedral of St. Mark.
 During this time she realized a call to ordained ministry.
 She was eventually able to transfer to Yale Divinity School, from which she graduated in 1988.
 She was ordained priest the following year and served a variety of churches there—urban, suburban, and country.

 Anne’s ministry in California has focused on helping churches in time of transition as they prepare to call a new rector.